May 12-14, 2025 | Grass Lake, Michigan

 Amy Kay Guenther will speak at a session as well as be your hostess throughout the entire retreat.
 Amy Kay is the woman behind Torah Sisters, the magazine, and this retreat.
 She’s a homeschooling single mom of three wonderful teens who quit her nursing job in 2021 and now does Torah Sisters full time.
 The mission YHWH has given her is to first raise her children well, minister to her local community, and encourage the greater Body of women in Messiah so that they never feel alone or lose sight of His big picture for His daughters and His people.

-These workshops are offered as a bonus to you.
+Guess what?!
+We are doing the zip line and go carts this year!
+(Yah-willing, but that is the plan.)
+These activities are offered as a bonus to you.
 They might not all apply to you, and that’s okay!
 Attend as many or as few as you want.
-The workshop schedule will be announced upon arrival.
+If you don’t want to attend an activity, you can enjoy the free time.
+You can use the pool, hot tub, sit by the beach, play games, ping pong, air hockey, enjoy a walk, shop, or just enjoy chatting with the other ladies.
+The activities schedule will be announced upon arrival.
 Some may overlap.

 Special Thanks

-Cameron will join us this year to run the production of the retreat!
-You’ll spot him in the back running sound, A/V, and generally paying attention to those little details that will make this retreat an amazing experience.
-Cameron is a worship pastor at a Lansing church and a Torah Keeper who I get to fellowship with on Shabbats.
-He and his wife, Jennifer, and their children have lived in Michigan for 2 years.
-You’ll see Jennifer here as a retreat guest.
-Jen sells some pretty great Torah shirts in her Esty shop at https://www.etsy.com/shop/NotOneJot.
+Cameron & Jen Kreager will join us again this year!
+Cam will be running the production of the retreat, so you’ll spot him in the back running sound, A/V, and generally paying attention to those little details that will make this retreat an amazing experience.
+Jen will be Amy’s right hand, helping with set up, check-in, liaison with Faholo staff and so much more.
+Cam, Jen, and their children have lived in Michigan for 3 years.
+Cameron is a worship pastor at a Lansing church and I get to fellowship with their family on Shabbats.
+Jen is a homeschooling mama, photographer and more!
+She even sells some pretty great Torah shirts in her Esty shop at https://www.etsy.com/shop/NotOneJot.
 My favorite shirt is her “Michigan Shabbat Shalom” shirt.

 Tentative Schedule